Boolean functions on high-dimensional expanders: High-dimensional expanders are two-sided link expanders

 By definition, $A_s$ fixes constant functions, and is a Markov operator.
 It is self-adjoint with respect to the inner product above.
 Thus $A_s$ has eigenvalues $\lambda_1 = 1 \geq \lambda_2 \geq \ldots \geq \lambda_m$, where $m$ is the number of vertices.
 We define $\lambda(A_s) = \max(|\lambda_2|,|\lambda_m|)$.
 Orthogonality of eigenspaces guarantees that

 \begin{definition}[Two-sided link expander] Let $X$ be a simplicial complex, and let $\gamma < 1$ be some constant.
-We say that $X$ is a \emph{$\gamma$-two-sided link expander} (called $\gamma$-HD expander in~\cite{DinurK2017}) if every link $X_s$ of $X$ satisfies $\lambda(A_s) \leq \gamma$. \end{definition}
+We say that $X$ is a \emph{$\gamma$-two-sided link expander} (called $\gamma$-HD expander in some works~\cite{DinurK2017}) if every link $X_s$ of $X$ satisfies $\lambda(A_s) \leq \gamma$. \end{definition} Dinur and Kaufman~\cite{DinurK2017} proved that such expanders do exist, based on a result of Lubotzky, Samuels and Vishne~\cite{LubotzkySV2005-exphdx}.